One of the major issues I see people have when approaching Trello is, what you can actually do with it.

 Over to You

 What kind of Trello board are you going to automate first?
 Are you planning to create something new, something unique?
-Or, are you rather tip-toeing, rather implementing one feature after the other, and letting your board grow?
+Or, are you rather tip-toeing, intending to implement one feature after the other, and letting your board grow?

-If you have questions or want me to cover a certain feature, feel free to get in touch and share your questions.
+Should you have any questions or want me to cover a certain feature, feel free to get in touch and share your questions.